ESSS/alfasim-sdk/docs/source/alfacase/02_alfacase_syntax.rst

-An :program:`ALFAcase` file is a text-based file that must be written following the YAML syntax, only a restricted subset of the YAML specification is followed and the following section and this section covers the support YAML syntax how to configure a project.
+An :program:`ALFAcase` file is a text-based file that must be written following the YAML syntax, only a restricted subset of the YAML specification is supported and the this section and the next cover the differences.

 Our root object is a map (equivalent to a dictionary) that represents a :class:`CaseDescription <alfasim_sdk.CaseDescription>` with its attributes.

-The majority of the values from :program:`ALFAcase` are based on ``key`` and ``value``, the example below illustrates some of these cases.
+The majority of the values from :program:`ALFAcase` are based on ``key`` and ``value``, the example below illustrates some of these cases:

 .. code-block:: yaml
    :caption: key and value syntax